thynnine/pysic/_sources/pysic.txt

 Pysic is an object based calculator for atomistic many-body interactions.
-It is controlled via several classes: :class:`~pysic.Pysic`, which defines a calculator for the `ASE`_ simulation environment [#]_, :class:`~pysic.Potential`, which defines potentials to be used by :class:`~pysic.Pysic` for calculating atomic interactions, :class:`~pysic.Coordinator` which can be used for modifying potentials with bond order factors, and :class:`~pysic.BondOrderParameters` which are used as a container of parameters for the :class:`~pysic.Coordinator`.
+It is controlled via several classes: :class:`~pysic.calculator.Pysic`, which defines a calculator for the `ASE`_ simulation environment [#]_, :class:`~pysic.Potential`, which defines potentials to be used by :class:`~pysic.calculator.Pysic` for calculating atomic interactions, :class:`~pysic.Coordinator` which can be used for modifying potentials with bond order factors, and :class:`~pysic.BondOrderParameters` which are used as a container of parameters for the :class:`~pysic.Coordinator`.